The Woman Behind The Anglophile Channel

 Having started out in musical theater and winning awards for her performances in productions of A Chorus Line (Cassie), Guys and Dolls (Adelaide), Westside Story (Anita), Man of La Mancha (Aldonza) and 110 in the Shade (Lizzie), Marlise’s career path was definitely leaning toward the performing arts.

-After becoming the first Latino Miss California, and runner-up to Miss America 1989 Gretchen Carlson, Marlise was contracted to perform around the world in theatres and aboard the world’s largest and most luxurious cruise liners for Royal Caribbean, Celebrity and Cunard.
+After becoming the first Latina Miss California, and runner-up to Miss America 1989 Gretchen Carlson, Marlise was contracted to perform around the world in theaters and aboard the world’s largest and most luxurious cruise liners for Royal Caribbean, Celebrity and Cunard.

 *Fun Fact: Broadway/West End Producer, Cameron Mackintosh had to give his personal permission for Marlise to sing the Les Miserables song, “I Dreamed A Dream”, on NBC’s national telecast.